casper-astro/tutorials_devel/workshop_setup.md

 ## Local Configuration Information

 ### Accounts and login info
 When you first arrive please connect to the local network in the tutorial room - note there is no WiFi in the tutorial room.
 If you have brought your own machine then you can plug in to one of the 1Gbps network switches on the tables - see diagram of HPW2019 network infrastructure setup below.
-If not then just choose one of the PCs (36 of them) to ssh into the compile machines.
+If you dont have your own laptop then just use one of the PCs (36 of them) to ssh (with x forwarding) into the compile machines.

 Once on the local network, you should be given an address on the 192.168.10.X subnet.
-You should be able to access the internet, as well as all the hardware in the tutorial room.
+You should be able to access the internet and the compile machines.
+The hardware is accessable via the control machine.

-Not applicable to this workshop, as no WiFi is available: a small number of USBA to RJ45 dongles are available if you need them.
-If you are unable to join the wired network, you should connect to the local wireless network.
-The SSID is casper (5 Ghz) or casper24 (2.4 GHz).
-Please use the 5 Ghz if you can.
-The WiFi password will be given to you when you arrive.

 ![](docs/_static/img/typical_workshop_network_setup.png)

 **When you arrive at the tutorial sessions you will be allocated a remote server to build designs on, and provided with login details.**

-### Setting up VNC (not used for this workshop)
-You will be working on remote machines using VNC to get a remote graphical interface.

-You will need a VNC client installed on your laptop.

-There are a variety of options -- For Windows or Linux laptops, TightVNC should be available.
-MacOS has a built in VNC client, but you may also like to download and use "Chicken" a 3rd party VNC client.

-Once you have a client installed, you will be able to use it to connect to the remote servers, using a path of the form <remote hostname>:<session ID>.
-The hostname and session IDs will be allocated when you show up to the tutorial sessions.

 ### Setting Up SSH
-You will also need SSH to log in to the server in the tutorial room which controls the ROACH/SNAP/SKARAB/Red Pitaya boards.
+You will also need SSH to log in to the server in the tutorial room which controls and manages the ROACH/SNAP/SKARAB/Red Pitaya boards.
 SSH is supported natively in Linux and MacOS.
 If you are using a Windows laptop, you should install an SSH client, like Putty.
-Log in details for this server will be provided when you arrive at the tutorial sessions.
+Log in details for this server will be provided.

 ### Preparing to run the tutorials
 In order to get ready to build and compile designs, you need to log into the server you have been allocated, and set up a directory in which to work.
 To do this, follow the step-by-step instructions below.

-1. Using your VNC client, and the server details you were given at the tutorial session, connect to a remote desktop session 2.
-Start a terminal on this desktop, by using <CRTL+T>.
-Grab the tutorials code repository, and associated CASPER libraries.
+2. Start a terminal, by using <CRTL+T>.
 In the terminal, run:
 ```bash
 #ssh into the remote server you have been assigned and enter allocated password (e.g. hpw1@casper1)
 ssh -X hpw1@casper1